 Ingredients

-Below are the ingredients you'll want make sure to have ahead of time.
+Below are the simple ingredients you'll want make sure to have ahead of time.

 - Milk of choice